|Posted on November 28, 2010 at 12:20 AM|

 Paper Houses and Towns (Free Template Printable Downloads)

 Martha Stewart provides instructions and templates for making a winter village out of paper.
-You can use these as is or enlarge them.
+You can use these as is to make tree ornaments or enlarge them.
 Our lady Martha uses paint to decorate her houses and lots of glitter.
 You can use cereal boxes and other food product boxes for the houses and cover them with leftover wrapping paper instead of paint.
 If you must have glitter, why not use superfine sugar - it's cheaper and more environmentally friendly!

 Martha also offers instructions and a template for making a very simple, and modern-looking village out of coloured file folders.
 Check around the office to see if there's any old file folders in the recycling bin you can bring home.

 Country Living magazine has instructions as well as templates of a paper village for your mantel.
+You may have to increase the size of the templates.

 Other Paper House Template Download Printables